 Enforcement policies and guidance

-The Kingdom of Saudi Arabia is the largest market in the GCC in terms of population and gross domestic product.
-As part of the growing economy, Saudi Arabia's legal and regulatory framework has evolved to accommodate new needs, and it can be said that doors are now open for many more businesses to enter the market.
+The Kingdom of Saudi Arabia is the largest market in the Cooperation Council for the Arab States of the Gulf (GCC) in terms of population and gross domestic product.
+As part of the growing economy, Saudi Arabia's legal and regulatory framework has evolved to accommodate new needs and it can be said that doors are now open for many more businesses to enter the market.
 Saudi Arabia acknowledged that the existence of cartels can be very harmful for consumers, businesses and the economy in general.
-Saudi Arabia's first competition Law was introduced in 20042 with the aim to control fair competition in the market and for consumer protection.
-The first Law was replaced in 2019 with the New Law and Regulations3 to develop economy's effectiveness, encourage fair competition, reduce the adversarial effects on the economic and social body, create an appealing competitive environment for investors and especially foreign investors and provide a consistent harmony and balanced progress of economic growth, in addition to giving the private sector the tool to engage in numerous commercial undertakings.
-The General Authority of Competition (GAC) is responsible for the supervision and implementation of the new regime, with objectives to (1) enhance, protect and encourage the general overall fair competition; (2) closely observe and forbid all competition practices that will disturb the fair competition environment and the Saudi consumers' rights; (3) boost and strengthen the competition and trade market in Saudi Arabia and ensure all commercial practices are supervised, monitored, and regulated; (4) protect small to medium business owners to ensure the consistency of their commercial activity in the market; and (5) increase the flow of the market and trade and yield the market with fairly priced and quality products and commodities.
+Saudi Arabia's first Competition Law was introduced in 20042 with the aim of controlling competition in the market and ensuring consumer protection.
+This first Competition Law was replaced in 2019 with a new law and regulations (the New Law and the Competition Regulations respectively)3 to develop the economy's effectiveness, encourage fair competition, reduce adversarial effects on the economic and social body, create an appealing competitive environment for investors (especially foreign investors) and provide consistent and balanced progress through economic growth, in addition to giving the private sector the tools to engage in numerous commercial undertakings.
+The regulatory authority that governs and enforces the Competition Regulations in Saudi Arabia is the General Authority for Competition (GAC) (formerly the Competition Council).
+GAC is led by a governor, a Council of Directors and the chair for the Council of Directors.
+GAC is responsible for the supervision and implementation of the new competition regime, with objectives to (1) enhance, protect and generally encourage fair competition overall; (2) closely observe and forbid all competition practices that will disturb the fair competition environment and the Saudi consumers' rights; (3) boost and strengthen the competition and trade market in Saudi Arabia and ensure all commercial practices are supervised, monitored and regulated; (4) protect small to medium business owners to ensure the consistency of their commercial activity in the market; and (5) increase the flow of the market and trade and yield the market with fairly priced and quality products and commodities.

 i New competition law regime

-The New Law applies to (1) all entities4 within the country;5 and (2) practices occurring outside the country that have an adverse effect on fair competition within the country, in accordance with the provisions of the Law.6 Therefore, any natural or legal persons or any entity conducting economic activity in the country is within the scope of application of the competition law.
-The New Law excludes public establishments and state-owned companies that are authorised by the government to provide goods or services from its scope of application.
-While governmental entities, set up by a royal decree, can benefit from such an exception and will, therefore, avail themselves of the competition law provisions, this exception does not apply to semi-governmental entities that are partially owned by governmental entities.
+The New Law applies to (1) all entities4 within the country;5 and (2) practices occurring outside the country that have an adverse effect on fair competition within the country.6 Therefore, any natural or legal persons or any entity conducting economic activity in the country is within the scope of application of the New Law; however, public establishments and state-owned companies authorised by the government to provide goods or services are excluded from its scope of application.
+Although governmental entities, set up by royal decree, can benefit from this exception (while also enjoying the advantageous effects of the competition law provisions), this exception does not apply to semi-governmental entities that are partially owned by governmental entities.

 The exemption system has been one of the most problematic areas of Saudi competition laws.
-The New Law enlarges the scope of exemption to other practices in addition to agreements.
-However, a mandatory notification system (which was abandoned by the EU) may decrease efficiencies, prevent firms from making agreements that may be beneficial for the customers and economy and increase compliance costs and workload of GAC.
-In addition, the approach of the New Law to some important doctrine such as 'market', 'dominance' and 'abuse of dominant position' is quite problematic from an economics perspective and not aligned with established international practices.
-With the New Law, the risk of false assessment7 is likely to increase, thus a non-dominant firm may be penalised while letting dominant firms get away.
+The New Law extends exemption to other practices in addition to agreements.
+However, a mandatory notification system (which was abandoned by the EU) may decrease efficiencies, prevent firms from making agreements that may be beneficial to customers and the economy, and increase compliance costs and GAC's workload.
+In addition, the approach of the New Law to some important concepts, such as the 'market', 'dominance' and 'abuse of dominant position', is quite problematic from an economics perspective and not aligned with established international practices.
+With the New Law, the risk of false assessment7 is likely to increase, thus a non-dominant firm may be penalised while dominant firms are not.
 In terms of economic concentrations, replacing a market share-based notification threshold with a turnover-based notification threshold is welcomed.
-Yet, we need to underline that if turnover thresholds are not adjusted carefully, they may cause an excessive number of notifications, imposing unnecessary costs for firms and for competition authorities.
-Similarly, the definition of economic concentration8 does not make any reference to the 'change of control' hence intra-group restructuring or daily transactions in stock markets will need to be notified, resulting in an unnecessary increase in the workload of GAC and adding to the legal costs and bureaucracy for the firms operating in or serving KSA markets.
+However, if turnover thresholds are not adjusted carefully, they may cause an excessive number of notifications, imposing unnecessary costs for firms and for competition authorities.
+Similarly, the definition of an economic concentration8 does not make any reference to a 'change of control', hence intra-group restructuring or daily transactions in stock markets will need to be notified, resulting in an unnecessary increase in GAC's workload and adding to the legal costs and bureaucracy for the firms operating in or serving Saudi markets.

 ii Key concepts and prohibitions

-The New Law removes the distinction between horizontal and vertical relationships between entities and provides that all restrictive practices will be regarded as a violation regardless of the nature of the relationship between the parties involved and whether they are regarded as potential or actual competitors.
+The New Law removes the distinction between horizontal and vertical relationships between entities and provides that all restrictive practices will be regarded as a violation regardless of the nature of the relationship between the parties involved or whether they are regarded as potential or actual competitors.
 The removal of these limitations placed many entities under investigation and forced them to reconsider their practices in the Saudi market.
-It is worth noting, however, that although the law implemented a wider definition of competitive practice and therefore targeted more practices in the country, it has introduced a new Article to allow certain anticompetitive businesses to be conducted in the country only if the businesses succeed in proving (subject to an assessment conducted by a technical committee) that their presence generates and increases the level of quality in certain businesses, creativity and technology.
+However, although the law implemented a wider definition of anticompetitive practice and therefore targeted more practices in the country, it has introduced a new provision allowing certain qualifying anticompetitive businesses to be conducted in the country where this provides certain benefits, subject to an assessment conducted by a technical committee (see Section III.iii).

-The Law defines Economic Concentration as '[a]ny act that results in the total or partial transfer of ownership of assets, rights, equity, shares, or obligations of an entity to another, or the joining of two or more administrations in a joint administration, in accordance with the rules and standards set by the Regulations'.
-Entities seeking to participate in an economic concentration transaction must inform GAC at least 90 days before completion if the total annual sales value of the entities seeking to participate in the economic concentration exceeds the amount determined by the Regulations.9 In response, GAC will issue a resolution either approving, providing conditional approval, or refusing.10 These entities may not complete the procedures of economic concentration except (1) if notified by GAC of the approval in writing; and (2) if 90 days have elapsed from the date of the notice without being notified by GAC in writing of the approval or refusal of the Board.
+The New Law defines an economic concentration as '[a]ny act that results in the total or partial transfer of ownership of assets, rights, equity, shares, or obligations of an entity to another, or the joining of two or more administrations in a joint administration, in accordance with the rules and standards set by the Regulations'.
+Entities seeking to participate in an economic concentration transaction must inform GAC at least 90 days before completion if the total annual sales value of the entities seeking to participate in the economic concentration exceeds the amount determined by the Competition Regulations.9 In response, GAC will issue a resolution either approving (or subject to conditional approval) or refusing the transaction.10 These entities may not complete the procedures of economic concentration unless (1) notified of the approval by GAC in writing; and (2) 90 days have elapsed from the date of the notice without being notified of either the approval by GAC or the refusal of the Board, in writing.

 GAC may, upon examining anticompetitive practices (whether explicitly or implicitly), consider one or more of the following: